lukekarrys/ragnar-data/README.md

   // Will cache data to this directory and use it for subsequent runs
   // Defaults to prefixed path using env-paths.config
   cache: path.resolve(__dirname, '.your-ragnar-data')
+  // Request the data from the API even if cache is available
+  refresh: true
 })
 // Returns a promist
 .then((races) => console.log(races))